savo-o/flipper-linux-firmware-x86-port/README.md

 # Flipper Linux Firmware x86 Port

+!!!!
+It's not the full system, just the rootfs and kernel running in QEMU.

+Maybe it would be possible to emulate or fake some devices to see how the system initializes the hardware.

 This is a small experiment where I try to run the Flipper One Linux kernel on a regular x86 PC using QEMU.

 Recently the Flipper Devices team published the Linux kernel sources for their upcoming device.
 Flipper One is expected to be a portable mini computer based on an ARM processor.